glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 # Deliverables

-- A *report* (pdf) describing your architecture, implementation, and experiments you conducted.
+- A *report* (pdf, max 5 pages) describing your architecture, implementation, and experiments you conducted.
 - A *zip* file containing your implementation.

 ---